 Straightforward assembly and a modifiable design make this a great battle station desk for any gamer.
-It looks great and it allows for an organized setup.
+It looks great, and it allows for an organized setup.
+Versatile, L-shaped design.

 Cannot support a tower on the glass surface.

 Several features, including a phone charging stand, speaker stands, headphone hook, and cable management system.
-For gamers who need their battle stations organized, this is a great desk.
+A great desk for keeping organized.
 Despite its small size, there's plenty of room for a dual-monitor setup.

 Challenging assembly.
 Could be sturdier.